-With the aim of developing random functional analysis \cite{Guo2010,GWXYC2025}, dynamic Nash equilibrium theory \cite{DKKS2013,GWXYC2025} and stochastic differential equations \cite{Ponosov1987,Ponosov1988,Ponosov2021,Ponosov2022}, there are strong desires to extend Brouwer fixed point theorem to the setting of a random Euclidean space $L^{0}(\mathcal{F},\mathbb{R}^{d})$, where $L^{0}(\mathcal{F},\mathbb{R}^{d})$ is the linear space of equivalence classes of random vectors from a probability space $(\Omega,\mathcal{F},P)$ to the $d$-dimensional Euclidean space $\mathbb{R}^{d}$.
+With an aim of developing random functional analysis \cite{Guo2010,GWXYC2025}, dynamic Nash equilibrium theory \cite{DKKS2013,GWXYC2025} and stochastic differential equations \cite{Ponosov1987,Ponosov1988,Ponosov2021,Ponosov2022}, there have been strong desires to extend the Brouwer fixed point theorem to the setting of a random Euclidean space $L^{0}(\mathcal{F},\mathbb{R}^{d})$, where $L^{0}(\mathcal{F},\mathbb{R}^{d})$ is the linear space of equivalence classes of random vectors from a probability space $(\Omega,\mathcal{F},P)$ to the $d$-dimensional Euclidean space $\mathbb{R}^{d}$.
 Since $L^{0}(\mathcal{F},\mathbb{R}):=L^{0}(\mathcal{F},\mathbb{R}^{1})$ is an algebra over the real number field $\mathbb{R}$, $L^{0}(\mathcal{F},\mathbb{R}^{d})$ is a free module of rank $d$ over the algebra $L^{0}(\mathcal{F},\mathbb{R})$, and thus the notions of an $L^{0}$-convex set and a $\sigma$-stable set can be introduced and developed.
 More importantly, $L^{0}(\mathcal{F},\mathbb{R}^{d})$ can be regarded as a special complete random normed module.
-The notion of a random normed module was introduced independently by Guo in connection with the idea of randomizing space theory \cite{Guo1992,Guo1996,Guo1999,Guo2010,GMT2024,GWXYC2025} and by Gigli in connection with nonsmooth differential geometry on metric measure spaces \cite{Gigli2018} (see also \cite{BPS2023,CLPV2025,CGP2025,GLP2025,LP2019,LPV2024} for the related advances).
-When regarded as a random normed module, $L^{0}(\mathcal{F},\mathbb{R}^{d})$ is often endowed with two kinds of useful topologies: one is the $(\varepsilon,\lambda)$-topology, denoted by $\mathcal{T}_{\varepsilon,\lambda}$, which coincides with the usual topology of convergence in probability, is a typical locally nonconvex linear topology and makes $(L^{0}(\mathcal{F},\mathbb{R}^{d}),\mathcal{T}_{\varepsilon,\lambda})$ a topological module over the topological algebra $(L^{0}(\mathcal{F},\mathbb{R}),\mathcal{T}_{\varepsilon,\lambda})$; the other is the locally $L^{0}$-convex topology, denoted by $\mathcal{T}_{c}$, which was introduced in \cite{FKV2009} and coincides with the topology generated by random open balls and makes $(L^{0}(\mathcal{F},\mathbb{R}^{d}),\mathcal{T}_{c})$ a topological module over the topological ring $(L^{0}(\mathcal{F},\mathbb{R}),\mathcal{T}_{c})$, see \cite{Guo2010} for the relevant connections between the two kinds of topologies.
-Thus, according to different choices of $\mathcal{T}_{\varepsilon,\lambda}$ and $\mathcal{T}_{c}$, random Brouwer fixed point theorem has the corresponding two versions (or forms): the first version is the formulation of random Brouwer fixed point theorem under $\mathcal{T}_{c}$, which was first given in \cite{GWXYC2025} and is stated as Theorem \ref{thm.Brouwer} in this paper; the second version is the formulation of random Brouwer fixed point theorem under $\mathcal{T}_{\varepsilon,\lambda}$, which was first given in \cite{DKKS2013,GZWW2021} and is stated as Proposition \ref{prop.2.3} in this paper.
-It follows immediately from Lemma 4.3 of \cite{GWXYC2025} that Proposition \ref{prop.2.3}, namely the $\mathcal{T}_{\varepsilon,\lambda}$-version of random Brouwer fixed point theorem is a special case of Theorem \ref{thm.Brouwer} (namely the $\mathcal{T}_{c}$-version of random Brouwer fixed point theorem).
-Hence, from now on, Theorem \ref{thm.Brouwer} is called random Brouwer fixed point theorem.
+The notion of a random normed module was introduced independently by Guo \cite{Guo1992,Guo1996,Guo1999,Guo2010,GMT2024,GWXYC2025} in connection with the idea of random-structured space theory and by Gigli \cite{Gigli2018} in connection with nonsmooth differential geometry on metric measure spaces (see also \cite{BPS2023,CLPV2025,CGP2025,GLP2025,LP2019,LPV2024} for related advances).
+When regarded as a random normed module, $L^{0}(\mathcal{F},\mathbb{R}^{d})$ is often endowed with two topologies: one is the $(\varepsilon,\lambda)$-topology, denoted by $\mathcal{T}_{\varepsilon,\lambda}$, which coincides with the usual topology of convergence in probability and is a typical metrizable locally nonconvex linear topology and makes $(L^{0}(\mathcal{F},\mathbb{R}^{d}),\mathcal{T}_{\varepsilon,\lambda})$ a topological module over the topological algebra $(L^{0}(\mathcal{F},\mathbb{R}),\mathcal{T}_{\varepsilon,\lambda})$, while the other is the locally $L^{0}$-convex topology, denoted by $\mathcal{T}_{c}$, which was introduced in \cite{FKV2009}, coincides with the topology generated by random open balls, and makes $(L^{0}(\mathcal{F},\mathbb{R}^{d}),\mathcal{T}_{c})$ a topological module over the topological ring $(L^{0}(\mathcal{F},\mathbb{R}),\mathcal{T}_{c})$; see \cite{Guo2010} for the inherent connections between the two kinds of topologies.
+Thus, according to different choices of $\mathcal{T}_{\varepsilon,\lambda}$ and $\mathcal{T}_{c}$, a random Brouwer fixed point theorem has possibly two corresponding formulations: the first is the formulation of random Brouwer fixed point theorem equipped with $\mathcal{T}_{c}$, which was first given in \cite{GWXYC2025} and is stated as Theorem \ref{thm.Brouwer} in this paper, while the second is the formulation with $\mathcal{T}_{\varepsilon,\lambda}$, which was first given in \cite{DKKS2013,GZWW2021} and is stated as Proposition \ref{prop.2.3} in this paper.
+It follows immediately from Lemma 4.3 of \cite{GWXYC2025} that Proposition \ref{prop.2.3}, namely, the $\mathcal{T}_{\varepsilon,\lambda}$-version of a random Brouwer fixed point theorem is a special case of Theorem \ref{thm.Brouwer} (namely, the $\mathcal{T}_{c}$-version of random Brouwer fixed point theorem).
+Hence, from now on, Theorem \ref{thm.Brouwer} will be called by us the random Brouwer fixed point theorem.